mohamed1741999/kafka-spark-mysql-pipeline/README.md

-# kafka-spark-mysql-pipeline
+# Kafka-Spark-MySQL Data Pipeline

+## Project Overview
-Processing data from API Website to Apache kafka and processing it using Spark Streaming and store it into mysql data base.
+This project streams data from Kafka every hour using Apache Spark and stores it in a MySQL database.

+## Technologies Used
+- Apache Kafka
+- Apache Spark Streaming
+- MySQL
+- Apache Airflow (for orchestration)
+- Ubuntu 22.04

+## Project Structure